 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Elementary, Middle, and High School Principals, at https://www.bls.gov/ooh/management/elementary-middle-and-high-school-principals.htm (visited September 08, 2021).

 - Meet with an admission counselor.

 - Send us your official college transcripts directly from the school to Bethel.
 They can be mailed in a sealed envelope or sent electronically to AGSAdmission@BethelUniversity.edu.

 - Complete the FAFSA using Bethel's school code: 001787 to be considered for state and federal need-based aid.

 - Complete an Application for Graduate Admission

 Please note: A copy of your résumé and essay will be sent to schools when securing fieldwork and school teaching placements.

-- In order to complete fieldwork and student teaching requirements, a background check is required for each teacher candidate.
+- In order to complete fieldwork and student teaching requirements, an extensive background check that includes a Child Protection Index check will be required for each teacher candidate.
 Details on the cost and procedure for obtaining this check will be given at orientation.

 Fees per semester: $190 (full-time students): $160 (all part-time students)